okflea/bookstore/README.md

-# MERN Ecommerce
+# MERN Bookstore

 ## Description

-An Book ecommerce store built with MERN stack, and utilizes minimal API's to function.
+A Book ecommerce store built with MERN stack, and utilizes minimal API's to function.
 This ecommerce store has the following features :

 1. Buyers browse the book store
 2. Sign Up with email or Sign in